Skip to main content

 Audited palettes with verified WCAG contrast, organized in 6 mood categories:

-Color palettes and the custom color picker are only visible when using the Vanilla output mode.
-If you use ACSS, Core Framework, AT Framework, or Bricks Builder Framework, your framework colors are used instead and the palette selector is hidden.
+Open the gallery from the creative toolbox (the + button).
+Color palettes and the custom color picker are only visible in Vanilla mode.
+If you use ACSS, Core Framework, AT Framework, or Bricks native tokens, your framework colors are used instead and the palette selector stays hidden.

 Color Panel and Canvas Sync

-The Color Panel is a full-width overlay available when using Vanilla mode.
-Open it from the Palette button in the top bar.
-It provides a visual mockup showing how your six palette colors (primary, secondary, accent, background, surface, text) look together, along with editable color swatches with hex values and color pickers.
+The Color Panel is a full width overlay for Vanilla mode, opened from the Palette button in the top bar.
+On the left, a live mockup shows how your six palette colors (primary, secondary, accent, background, surface, text) work together, with editable swatches and color pickers.
+On the right, the 70 color presets organized by category with a search bar.
+Hover any preset and the mockup previews it instantly, before you commit.

 Canvas Sync

-You can import the detected colors into your palette with one click, replacing your current palette with the colors that already exist on your page.
-You can also apply your current palette to existing sections on the canvas, with per-section checkboxes so you control exactly which sections are affected.
-An undo button lets you revert the last color application.
+From there, two directions.
+Import the detected colors into your Studio palette with one click, so new generations match what already exists.
+Or apply your current Studio palette to the existing sections on the canvas, with a checkbox per section so you control exactly what changes.
+An undo button reverts the last application.

-Canvas Sync is only available in Vanilla mode because CSS framework users control their colors through external framework configuration.
+Canvas Sync is a Vanilla feature, because framework users control colors through their framework configuration.

 Framework support

-Studio generates output tailored to your selected CSS framework.
-Every color, spacing value, typography token, and border radius is output as the correct CSS variable for your framework.
+Studio speaks your CSS framework.
+Every color, spacing value, typography token, and border radius in the output uses the correct variable for the framework you select.

-- Vanilla has no framework dependency.
-Hex colors, px values, 70 color palettes, custom color picker, Canvas Sync, and spacing presets.
+• Vanilla has no framework dependency.
+Hex colors, px values, the 70 palettes, the custom picker, Canvas Sync, and spacing presets.

-- Core Framework supports color and spacing variables with text scale typography.
-Does not use heading tag variables or section spacing variables.
+• Core Framework supports color and spacing variables with text scale typography.
+It does not use heading tag variables or section spacing variables.

-at-prefix convention. - Bricks Builder Framework reads your Design Tokens from the Bricks Style Manager.
-See Bricks Design Tokens below.
+• Bricks Builder Framework reads your Design Tokens from the Bricks Style Manager.
+See Bricks Design Tokens.
 Requires Bricks Builder 2.2 or later.

 Bricks Design Tokens

-When you select Bricks Builder Framework, Studio reads your Design Tokens directly from the Bricks Style Manager.
-This includes color palettes (with light, dark, and transparent shades), spacing scales, and typography scales.
+When you select Bricks Builder Framework, Studio reads your Design Tokens directly from the Bricks Style Manager: color palettes with light, dark, and transparent shades, spacing scales, and typography scales.

-In the Settings panel under Design, toggles let you control which palettes and scales are sent to the AI.
-This gives you precision over which tokens the output uses.
-Every generated section references your actual CSS variables, so the output matches your design system with zero manual adjustments after pasting.
+In the Settings panel under Design, toggles control which palettes and scales are sent to the AI, so you decide exactly which tokens the output is allowed to use.
+Every generated section references your real CSS variables, which means zero manual adjustments after pasting.

-Bricks Design Tokens require Bricks Builder version 2.2 or later.
-If you are on an older version, select a different framework or update Bricks Builder.
+Bricks Design Tokens require Bricks Builder 2.2 or later.
+On older versions, choose a different framework or update Bricks.

 Global Classes

-When using the Vanilla output mode, Studio can assign your existing Bricks Global Classes to generated elements.
-Enable the Global Classes toggle in the creative toolbox to activate this feature.
+In Vanilla mode, Studio can assign your existing Bricks Global Classes to generated elements instead of writing inline styles.
+Enable the Global Classes toggle in the creative toolbox to activate it.

-Studio reads your available Global Classes and groups them by type: section, button, card, heading, text, layout, and generic.
-You can select all classes, deselect all, or pick individual classes.
-A post-processor validates all assignments after generation, ensuring only real class names from your site appear in the output.
-Global Classes are only available with Vanilla.
-When using a CSS framework, the framework variables handle styling instead.
+Studio reads your available classes and groups them by type: section, button, card, heading, text, layout, and generic.
+Select all, deselect all, or pick individual classes.
+After generation, a validator confirms every assignment, so only real class names from your site ever appear in the output.

 Text AI

-Text AI lets you edit any text element directly inside Bricks Builder without leaving the editor.
-Select a text element and use the floating toolbar to improve, rewrite, shorten, expand, or translate it.
+Text AI edits any text element directly inside Bricks Builder.
+Select a text element and use the floating toolbar to improve, rewrite, shorten, expand, or translate it, without leaving the editor.

-Text AI also supports batch mode: select an entire section and edit all text elements at once.
-This is ideal for translating or rewriting all the content in a section in a single action.
-Translation supports all 23 languages (see Languages).
+It also supports batch mode: select an entire section and edit all its text elements at once.
+Ideal for translating or rewriting a full section in one action.
+Translation covers all 23 languages.

 Section AI

-Section AI applies instant visual transformations to an existing section without regenerating it from scratch.
+Section AI transforms an existing section without regenerating it from scratch.
 Select a section in Bricks and choose from 9 transformation categories:

 Layout